-What Can a Handyman Do in Decatur, Illinois?
+What Can a Handyman Do Without a License in Decatur, Illinois?

 Illinois does not have a single statewide “general contractor” or “handyman” license for most ordinary residential/light commercial repair work; licensing is primarily trade-specific (plumbing at the state level; electrical/HVAC often at the municipal level) and permit-driven.
 In Decatur (Macon County), you should expect to register your business and obtain city-required contractor/business registrations before pulling permits, and you must use properly licensed trades for regulated work (especially plumbing and many electrical/HVAC scopes).
 There is no universal statewide dollar-threshold handyman exemption; instead, what you can do is limited by (1) whether the work is a regulated trade and (2) whether local building permits/registrations are required.